danilw/nanovg_vulkan/README.md

 **example_vulkan_min_no_glfw.c** - same as above but not using GLFW, supported Linux and Windows.

 **[nanovg-vulkan-min-integration-demo](https://github.com/danilw/nanovg-vulkan-min-integration-demo)** - repository with minimal RenderPass integration example.
-Not using any libraries, no GLFW, only NanoVG code and C. Look description and screenshot on link.
+Not using any libraries, no GLFW, only NanoVG code and C. **Look description and screenshot on link**.

 **example_vulkan_glfw_integration.cpp** - this is example code from [Vulkan-tutorial Depth buffering](https://vulkan-tutorial.com/Depth_buffering) modified adding NanoVG integration. **Look at [this commit 6703797](https://github.com/danilw/nanovg_vulkan/commit/67037973ee7167977121cd7dea589ace67136141) to see code changes from original C++ tutorial code**.

+*Remember NanoVG is not GUI*, and examples about is just examples of this NanoVG integration, not GUI examples.

+About RenderPass integration - copy paste code from *integration* examples above after your `vkCmdEndRenderPass` (or before `vkCmdBeginRenderPass`) and everything should work.

+Framebuffer integration, where UI rendered in its own Framebuffer - I did not add example for this case, because it should be obvious - just replace framebuffer RenderPass with RenderPass *integration* examples above(look linked commit).
 ___

 ### 2022 update - thanks to [**@nidefawl**](https://github.com/nidefawl) [pull request](https://github.com/danilw/nanovg_vulkan/pull/5) with lots of changes: